gernd/rabbitmq-samples/README.md

 Sample code for developing with RabbitMQ

-Use the shell script in the project root to start a rabbitmq instance running in a docker container
+Use the shell script in the project root to start a rabbitmq instance running in a docker container The rabbitmq management console is then available on localhost:8080

+## Sample Code
+Samples are provided for
+- using the Default Exchange
+- using the Direct Exchange

 ## Links
 [Docker image used for testing](https://hub.docker.com/_/rabbitmq/)